What I learnt from running pitching at #OneTeamGovGlobal

 Here’s what the finalised grid looked like at #OneTeamGovGlobal:

-However, there were some problems.
-At least 3 different people came up to me whilst I was running the pitching session with comments or questions.
+There were some problems.
+At least 3 different people came up to me whilst I was running this because they didn’t fully understand.

-After the event when I looked at all the cards, it was obvious some people had got confused.
+After the event I looked at all the cards.
+It was obvious that some people had got confused.
 Here are some examples of incorrectly completed cards:

 I realised later why this was; I didn't show an example card.